 Complexity as a Driver for Materials Innovation: Our philosophy is to go beyond a quantitative understanding of structure formation processes in complex self-assembling systems.
 We aim for an analysis and exploitation of the resulting structures on a functional materials level to bridge the gap between fundamental research and first-time applications.

-Life-Like Materials as Long-Term Goal:Our future efforts are directed towards fueled and feedback-controlled non-equilibrium systems to realize next-generation, adaptive, active and autonomously dynamic soft molecular material systems with the ultimate goal to achieve life-like properties.
+Life-Like Materials as Long-Term Goal:We want to leave the domain of classical switchable materials ("so-called smart materials") and our future efforts are increasingly directed towards fueled and feedback-controlled non-equilibrium systems to realize next-generation, adaptive, active and autonomously dynamic soft molecular material systems with the ultimate goal to achieve life-like properties.
+Such properties include self-regulation, adaptation, training, learning, communication, morphogenesis, and co-evolution.

 Click for Link (Introduction is Open Access)